QasimK/programmers-compendium/linux/containerisation.md

 Plugins \(they have been a disaster for me\):

-* [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) to keep VirtualBox's Guest Additions up-to-date on the Vagrant box
+* [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) to keep VirtualBox's Guest Additions up-to-date on the Vagrant box _that started failing_
 * [vagrant-notify-forwarder](https://github.com/mhallin/vagrant-notify-forwarder/) for filesystem event forwarding _that is_ _not reliable_
 * [vagrant-disksize](https://github.com/sprotheroe/vagrant-disksize/) to easily increase the size of your Virtualbox disk
   * `config.disksize.size = '20GB'`